GustavoCig/Smartbee-Communication/README.md

 ```
 Search for the write permissions and change or uncomment the line.

-Now connect to your server thorugh FTP and trasnfer the .war file.
+Now connect to your server thorugh FTP and transfer the .war file.

-# Deploying .war
+## Deploying .war

 With the server online, we need to access it's CLI:
 ```